zhihuammu/ODE-book/chaps/05/chap05_1_experiment.md

 ## Accuracy

-We can find the error constant of the method (see Chapter 3).
+We can find the error constant of the method (see {numref}`chap:errorConstant:constants`).
 Rearranging the formula as

 $$
 - 5 y_{n-2} + 4 y_{n-1} + y_n   = h \left( 2 f_{n-2} + 4  f_{n-1} + 0 f_n \right),